Chijindu7/docs/content/get-started/start-your-journey/setting-up-your-profile.md

 ### Step 2: Edit the `README.md` file

 {% data reusables.profile.edit-profile-readme %}
 1. In the "Edit" view, you'll see some pre-populated text to get you started.
-On line 1, delete the text that says `### Hi there` and type `# About me`.
+On line 1, delete the text that says `### Hi there` and type `# About me.`
    * In Markdown syntax, `###` renders the plain text as a small ("third-level") heading, while `##` or `#` renders a second- and first-level heading respectively.
 1. Toggle to "Preview" to see how the plain text now renders.
-You should see the new text displayed as a much larger heading.
+The new text should be displayed as a much larger heading.
 1. Toggle back to the "Edit" view.
 1. Delete line 3 and line 16.
    * This HTML syntax (e.g. ` <!-- `) is keeping the other lines hidden when you toggle to "Preview".